cfengine/documentation/reference/functions/hubknowledge.markdown

 **Prototype**: `hubknowledge(id)`

-**Description**: Read global knowledge from the CFEngine Database host by `id`.
+**Description:** Read global knowledge from the CFEngine Database host by `id`.

 This function is only available in CFEngine Enterprise.
 It is intended for use